 IML contributions in 2020

-For the Institute for Medical Education the pandemic year 2020 brought challenges.
+For the Institute for Medical Education the pandemic year 2020 brought particular challenges.
 Although we all have learned how to cope well in the meantime – many challenges remain.

 The most important highlights that occupied us in 2020.